barrenechea/psxdata/README.md

 The code in this repository is licensed under the GNU General Public License v3.0 (GPL-3.0).
 You can find a copy of the license in the LICENSE file.

-Please note that the data itself is sourced from PSX Data Center and may be subject to different terms.
-We kindly request that you credit [PSX Data Center](https://psxdatacenter.com) if you use this data in your projects.
+Please note that the data itself is sourced from PSX DataCenter and may be subject to different terms.
+We kindly request that you credit [PSX DataCenter](https://psxdatacenter.com) if you use this data in your projects.